Exercise helps the brain to recover movements after a stroke. Here is how it happens!

 What does this protein (BDNF) do?

-Second, this protein triggers a series of changes in multiple areas of the brain.
-These changes include the sprouting of new dendrites and synapses1 (see Figure 1).
-With these structural adaptations, the repair work begins.
+Second, this protein triggers a series of changes in many areas of the brain.
+It includes the sprouting of new dendrites and synapses1 (see Figure 1).
+With these structural changes, repair work begins.
 This is a sort of remodelling.
 These new neurons and connections are essential to take over the jobs earlier carried out by dead neurons.

 Aerobic exercise triggers the growth of new neurons and new connections (synapses) among neurons.Mang et al. 2013; Physical therapy and Rehab. journal